Ankit-Tyagi-Au/rag-document-chatbot/README.md

 # Document Q&A System using RAG

 A document question-answering system that uses Retrieval-Augmented Generation (RAG) to answer questions based on the content of a PDF document.
-Upload a document, ingest it into a vector database, and ask questions — the AI retrieves relevant sections and generates accurate answers.
+Currently loaded with a sample document — the Universal Declaration of Human Rights.
+Click "Ingest the Data," then ask questions about it — the AI retrieves relevant sections and generates accurate answers based on the document's content.

 ## What it does